snubwoody/wakunguma.com/src/articles/async.md

 Futures can be stored differently per runtime, but let's just say they're stored in a list.
 Now each future needs some way to be called that's what an executor is for.
 An exector stores a bunch of async tasks ready to run.
 To run the tasks the executor needs a [`Waker`](https://doc.rust-lang.org/std/task/struct.Waker.html).
+A `Waker` executes a task by notifying it's executor that it's ready to run.

 Async executors run async tasks to completion without blocking the main thread.